This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Diagnosing Mesothelial Hyperplasia

-A medical professional will insert a long, thin needle inserted into the chest cavity to remove a small piece of pleural tissue or into the abdomen for tissue from the peritoneum.
-A pathologist can look at that sample to determine if there is proliferation of the mesothelial cells.
+A medical professional will insert a long, thin needle into the chest cavity to remove a piece of pleural tissue or into the abdomen for tissue from the peritoneum to extract an adequate sample.
+Once the sample has been extracted, a pathologist will examine it to determine if there is a proliferation of the mesothelial cells.

-If those cells look unusual in anyway, like if they are abnormally large or are projecting into other areas of tissue, it may be considered a case of atypical mesothelial hyperplasia.
+If those cells look unusual in any way, whether they are abnormally large or are projecting into other areas of tissue, it could be atypical mesothelial hyperplasia.

 Invasion Helps Distinguish Malignancy from Hyperplasia

-While pathologists still find it challenging to determine if a proliferation of mesothelial cells is benign or malignant, recent research has found that invasion of the cells is a key factor to that may indicate cancer.
+While it is difficult for pathologists to determine if a proliferation of mesothelial cells is benign or malignant, recent research shows that invasion of the cells is a key factor to that may indicate cancer.

-Specifically in the case of the mesothelium, when the cells invade fat tissue near the pleura it is more likely to be mesothelioma than benign hyperplasia.
+In the case of the mesothelium, when the cells invade fat tissue near the pleura, it is more likely to be mesothelioma than benign hyperplasia.

 Treating Mesothelial Hyperplasia

-Another important consideration is the fact that the diagnosis could be incorrect.
-With so much difficulty in distinguishing between benign and malignant growths, even experts can make mistakes.
-Patients should feel empowered to request ongoing screenings to check the progress of the proliferation.
-Regular screenings can help track the growth and catch any signs of malignancy as early as possible.Get Your FREE Mesothelioma Packet
+It is also important to consider the possibility of an incorrect diagnosis.
+Because it is so difficult to distinguish between benign and malignant growths, mistakes are often made.
+Patients should not hesitate to request ongoing screenings to check the progress of the hyperplasia.
+Regular screenings can track growth and catch signs of malignancy as early as possible.Get Your FREE Mesothelioma Packet